claresudbery/clare-wiki-ably/pages/coding/tools/flutter.md

 - based on Material Design
     - Material Design is an adaptable system of guidelines, components, and tools that support the best practices of user interface design.
 - Components are interactive building blocks for creating a user interface.
 They can be organized into categories based on their purpose: Action, containment, communication, navigation, selection, and text input.

+# Run tests

+To run all tests in one file:

+- In Visual Studio: Open test file and click run button top right (or use the Run menu, or F5)
+- On command line: `flutter test path/to/test_file_test.dart`

+To run all tests:

+- In VS Code: Select the whole test folder in the explorer, right-click and choose Run tests
+- On command line (from the folder which contains the tests): `flutter test .`

+More info on Flutter tests [here](https://docs.flutter.dev/cookbook/testing/unit/introduction).